pnopjp/sdb2aztbl/README.md

 ## Errors
 The sdb2aztbl's error detail output to standard error output.
 And sdb2aztbl stop immediately when caught the exception. (ex: string cannot be used for import)
+[ -s ] argument is specified, it does not stop when an error occurs.

 ## How to install node.js on Windows / Max OS X